shikharmittal04/epspy/docs/basics.rst

 Use this code to generate the Foregrounds due to Unresolved Radio Sources (FURS).

 A cosmological global 21-cm signal hides under foregrounds due to galactic and extragalactic emissions.
 These foregrounds can easily be 4 to 5 orders of magnitude higher than the signal of interest.
 For a reliable inference it is important to accurately model these foregrounds.
 While we have a reasonable understanding of galactic emission (typically fit as log-log polynomial), we do not understand the extragalactic contributions.
-Based on existing models, this code models the foregrounds due to unresolved extragalactic radio sources.
+This code models the foregrounds due to unresolved extragalactic radio sources.

 Read more about it in the paper `Mittal et al (2024) <https://arxiv.org/abs/2311.03447>`_.